-Liberty University Convocation is the assembling of our student body and staff leadership to inform, inspire, and sometimes simply entertain.
+Liberty University Convocation is the assembling of our student body and staff leadership in order to inform, inspire and sometimes to simply entertain.
 With over 13,000 in attendance and thousands more watching online and on television, Liberty University's Convocation is the largest weekly gathering of college students in the world.
-Convocation is held each semester at 10:30 am on Monday, Wednesday, and Friday, in the Vines Center on Liberty University's campus.
+Convocation is held each semester at 10:30am on Monday, Wednesday, and Friday, in the Vines Center on Liberty University's campus.
 The University often brings in guest speakers who share their experiences with substances, including the dangers of drugs and alcohol.
-Those in attendance and those able to watch online can see how substances pose a risk in the lives of these speakers and are exposed to the resources that are available to overcome substance addiction.
+Those in attendance and those able to watch online are able to see how substances posed a risk in the lives of these speakers and exposed to them resources that are available to overcome substance addiction.